Developing A Strong Check Hook

 • Sparring: Incorporate your check hook into sparring sessions to get used to recognizing real-time cues.

-See also Advanced Sparring Strategies
+See also Advanced Grappling Transitions

 Perfecting Your Technique